Seeger's bell tower against a golden sunset

 Family Educational Rights and Privacy Act (FERPA)

-FERPA AUTHORIZATION: Students can authorize access for their parent(s) to their education records (grades and academic performance, student account and financial aid, student conduct and campus life) and allow oral and written communication with university personnel by completing a FERPA form at the link below.
+FERPA AUTHORIZATION: Students can authorize access for their parent(s) to their education records (grades and academic performance, student account and financial aid, student conduct and campus life) and allow oral and written communication with university personnel by completing a FERPA form at the bottom of this page.

 The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law which affords students certain rights with respect to their education records.
 These rights include: